-Popular across Russia, these irresistible honey spice cookies or pryaniki can satisfy any sweet tooth and are the perfect accompaniment to tea!
+Russian Pryaniki are irresistible honey spice cookies that can satisfy any sweet tooth!
 The base of these delicious honey cookies is a simple caramel made with just sugar, water, honey and butter!

 When we go grocery shopping, Viktor is always on the lookout for something sweet to eat with his daily tea.
 He’s also constantly expressing his dissatisfaction with the cookie selection available here in the states, which means that every time we come across a Russian grocery store, we have to buy these russian spice cookies or pryaniki (пряники) in bulk.
 While there were several stores carrying Russian products in Boston and even a few in Nebraska, we’ve spent the last month at a cabin in the Ozarks with no access to these gingerbread-like treats.
 So when we met a man selling jars of honey at a roadside stand a few weeks ago, I knew it was finally time to try and make my own pryaniki!